 Erin Fowler, MA, LPC

-Ms. Fowler is the Strategic Alliances Liaison and a Clinical Therapist at the UCCS Veterans Health and Trauma Clinic.
-She brings over 15 years of experience in the field of mental health, 10 of those as a practicing psychotherapist in the Pikes Peak community.
+Ms. Fowler serves at the Strategic Alliances Liaison, Student Training Supervisor, and a Clinical Therapist at the UCCS Veterans Health and Trauma Clinic.
+She has been a practicing psychotherapist since 2003.
 While direct clinical work has always been at the forefront for her, Ms. Fowler has branched out as a clinical supervisor, case manager, and media consultant/community educator regarding mental health and PTSD.
-She served a variety of populations along the Front Range through her work with AspenPointe, TESSA, and Urban Peak, prior to joining the team at the Veterans Health and Trauma clinic.
-Ms. Fowler’s focus has always been on treating children, teens, families, and adults with histories of complex trauma, homelessness, domestic violence, multiple hospitalizations, and severe emotional dysregulation.
-She is responsible for coordination of Strategic Alliances for the clinic.
-Ms. Fowler is an EMDRIA Approved Consultant, and holds a Disaster Behavioral Health Field Response Certification (MRC).
-She has special expertise in both Dialectical Behavior Therapy (DBT) and EMDR and is a published Illustrator (Innovative Practices from the East and West for Bodymind Health by John Hartung, PhD).
+She served a variety of populations along the Front Range through her work with AspenPointe, TESSA, and Urban Peak, prior to joining the team at the Veterans Health and Trauma Clinic in 2014.
+Ms. Fowler specializes in treating complex posttraumatic stress disorder and dissociation in a variety of populations including those with extensive combat history and those in law enforcement.
+Alongside her clinical duties, Ms. Fowler coordinates Strategic Alliances for the Clinic and provides training and supervision to students in the UCCS PhD in Psychology Program (Trauma Track).
+Ms. Fowler is an EMDRIA Approved Consultant and holds a Disaster Behavioral Health Field Response Certification (MRC).
+She has special expertise in both Dialectical Behavior Therapy (DBT) and EMDR.
+Additionally, Ms. Fowler is passionate about the intersection of creativity and healing.
+Currently, she helps facilitate a weekly writing class for veterans with esteemed local writers and continues to work within the arts community to train and design new interventions.
 Ms. Fowler earned her Master of Arts degree in Community Counseling from the University of Northern Colorado.

 Julie Eichelberger, MA, LPC